theintern/intern/docs/how_to.md

 When writing unit tests with Intern, occasionally you will need to interact with a web service.
 However, because the Intern serves code at `http://localhost:9000` by default, any cross-origin requests will fail.
-In order to test Ajax requests wihtout using CORS of JSONP, setup a reverse proxy to Intern and tell the in-browser test runner to load from that URL by setting the `serverUrl` configuration option.
+In order to test Ajax requests without using CORS of JSONP, setup a reverse proxy to Intern and tell the in-browser test runner to load from that URL by setting the `serverUrl` configuration option.